romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 One could write

 > I noticed this pattern where you loop over an array, do some computing on each element, and save the result in another previously instanced array.
-For such logic, the `map` method of the `Enumerable` module can be used.
+For such instance, the `map` method of the `Enumerable` module can be used.
 You can find some good examples here: https://...

 ### One single problem, hundreds of solutions